yarqui/microservice-project/README.md

 * **Cloud Provider:** AWS
 * **Infrastructure as Code:** Terraform
 * **Containerization:** Docker
+* **CI Server**: Jenkins
+* **CD / GitOps Tool**: Argo CD
 * **Container Orchestration:** Kubernetes (AWS EKS)
 * **Package Management:** Helm
 * **Application:** Django
 * **Database:** PostgreSQL

 ---
+## Project Architecture & Workflow
+The automation follows these steps:

+1. Developer pushes code changes to the GitHub repository.
+2. A GitHub Webhook detects the push and sends a notification to the Jenkins server.
+3. Jenkins triggers a pipeline that:
+    - Builds a new Docker image for the Django application using Kaniko.
+    - Pushes the tagged image to the Amazon ECR repository.
+    - Updates the tag: in the values.yaml file of the Helm chart within the Git repository.
+    - Commits and pushes this configuration change back to the repository.
+4. Argo CD, which is continuously monitoring the repository, detects the new commit.
+5. Argo CD "syncs" the application, applying the updated Helm chart to the EKS cluster.
+6. Kubernetes pulls the newly tagged Docker image from ECR and performs a rolling update of the Django application pods.

+---

 ## Project Structure

-The project is organized into `lesson-7/` for all infrastructure and Kubernetes code.
+The project is organized into `lesson-9/` for all infrastructure and Kubernetes code.

 ```
-lesson-7/
+lesson-9/
 ├── main.tf               # Main Terraform file to orchestrate all modules.
 ├── backend.tf            # Configuration for remote state with S3.
-├── outputs.tf            # Root outputs for key infrastructure details.
+├── Jenkinsfile           # Declarative pipeline for the Jenkins CI job.
 │
 ├── modules/              # Reusable Terraform modules.
 │   ├── s3-backend/       # S3 bucket and DynamoDB table for Terraform state.
 │   ├── vpc/              # Custom VPC, subnets, and networking.
 │   ├── ecr/              # ECR repository for the Docker image.
-│   └── eks/              # EKS cluster and node group.
+│   ├── eks/              # EKS cluster and node group.
+│   ├── jenkins/          # Jenkins installation via Helm, with configuration.
+│   └── argo_cd/          # Argo CD installation and Application setup via Helm.
 │
+└── charts/
-└── charts/               # Helm charts for application deployment.
+    └── django-app/       # Helm chart for the Django application.
-    └── django-app/
-        ├── Chart.yaml    # Chart metadata and dependencies (PostgreSQL).
+        ├── Chart.yaml
-        ├── values.yaml   # Configuration values for the chart.
+        ├── values.yaml
-        └── templates/    # Kubernetes manifest templates.
+        └── templates/
-            ├── _helpers.tpl
-            ├── configmap.yaml
-            ├── deployment.yaml
-            ├── hpa.yaml
-            └── service.yaml
 ```
 # Deployment Commands
 Follow these steps from the project's root directory.

 ## Phase 1: Provision Cloud Infrastructure (Terraform)
-This phase creates the S3 backend, VPC, ECR repository, and the EKS cluster.

 1. Navigate to the Terraform directory:
 ```
-cd lesson-7
+cd lesson-9
 ```
 2. Create the S3 Backend for Terraform State:
 We use a two-step process to have Terraform manage its own remote state bucket.